nextflow-io/training/docs/hands_on/04_implementation.md

         }
         ```

-        - the genome fasta file.
+        1. the genome fasta file.
-        - the genome index in the output channel from the `prepare_genome_samtools` process.
+        2. the genome index in the output channel from the `prepare_genome_samtools` process.
-        - the genome dictionary in the output channel from the `prepare_genome_picard` process.
+        3. the genome dictionary in the output channel from the `prepare_genome_picard` process.
-        - the set containing the split reads in the output channel from the `rnaseq_gatk_splitNcigar` process.
+        4. the tupe containing the split reads in the output channel from the `rnaseq_gatk_splitNcigar` process.
-        - the set containing the filtered/recoded VCF file and the tab index (TBI) file in the output channel from the `prepare_vcf_file` process.
+        5. the tuple containing the filtered/recoded VCF file and the tab index (TBI) file in the output channel from the `prepare_vcf_file` process.
-        - the set containing the replicate id, the unique bam file and the unique bam index file which goes into two channels.
+        6. the tuple containing the replicate id, the unique bam file and the unique bam index file which goes into two channels.
-        - line specifying the filename of the output bam file
+        7. line specifying the filename of the output bam file

 Now we are ready to perform the variant calling with GATK.